joelHarawa/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Known Issues Over Time
 * ESO tracks all bugs and issues publicly at external-secrets [Github Issues](https://github.com/external-secrets/external-secrets/issues).
-* No major vulnerabiltiy has been documented or disclosed to the public.
+* No major vulnerability has been documented or disclosed to the public.

 ### [CII Best Practices](https://www.coreinfrastructure.org/programs/best-practices-program/)
 *  ESO has achieved a "passing" Open Source Security Foundation (OpenSSF) best practices badge [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/5947/badge)](https://www.bestpractices.dev/projects/5947).
 The project is working on receiving a silver badge and is in the process of meeting the criteria for it.